ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 * Update MySQL to the latest version (as of the time of this report, that is version 8.0).

 ### Unauthenticated Privileged Programs ###
-The team discovered on Target 1 that one of the users had the ability to run Python with administrative privileges without having to authenitcate with a password.
+The team discovered on Target 1 that one of the users had the ability to run Python with administrative privileges without having to authenticate with a password.

 Mitigation
 * Require user input of password to run any SUDO commands